 Ladders come in four major designs, all portable but each suited for different household projects, be they indoors or out, at low or high elevations.

 These are the smallest type of self-supporting ladder—that is, they can stand on their own without a structure propping them up, as long as they’re rested on a level, non-slip surface.
-Measuring no more than four feet tall from the base to the top cap (the uppermost platform of the ladder), these foldable, non-adjustable-length ladders are ideal for one-person indoor tasks that only require a small height boost.
+Measuring no more than four feet tall from the base to the top cap (the uppermost platform of the ladder), these foldable, non-adjustable-length ladders are ideal for one-person indoor tasks that require only a bit of a height boost.
 For example, the single climbable rail with one or more flat steps is all that’s needed to reach a top shelf or replacing a bulb.
 On most step-stool ladder models, every step can be climbed, including the top cap.

 A-frame ladders are non-adjustable-length, self-supporting ladders that measure four to 20 feet tall when stood on a level, non-slip surface.
 Their height makes them suitable for most everyday indoor or outdoor uses, from installing ceiling fixtures to replacing first-floor windows or cleaning gutters on one-story homes.
 They can also be collapsed and stored compactly thanks to a hinged design.

 - Front-step A-frame ladders have a single climbable rail with flat steps that successively narrow in width as they get higher.
-A rear rail, while present, is traditionally non-climbable, as are the top cap and the top-most step of the front rail.
+A rear rail, while present, is traditionally non-climbable.
+The top cap and the top-most step of the front rail are likewise non-climbable.